-From when the farmhouse was first built above Rushton Spencer in 1824, to the sustainable future we’re working towards – Heaton House Farm is a place full of memories
+From when the farmhouse was first built above Rushton Spencer in 1824, to the sustainable future we’re working towards – Heaton House Farm is a place full of memories.

-from tomkinson to heath
+The early years – from `Tomkinson to heath

 Thomas Tomkinson took up a position as a tenant farmer here after Dr. Robin passed the farm on.
 The Tomkinson family raised a daughter, who went on to marry one of the farm workers, Ralph Steele.
 Eventually Ralph’s son (also Ralph!) would marry and purchase the farm himself in 1958, before passing it on to his only child – a daughter called Eileen.
 She married a local farmer’s son – James Eric Heath – and the rest is history, as the farm then went from strength to strength with each generation of farmers adding more animals and more diversity to a growing business.